Roadmap

 - resource allocation rules

-- pause, retain, remove, and restore mechanisms
+- pause, retain, remove, restore, and archive mechanisms

 Selection should observe not only one-time task performance, but long-term contribution to the project, users, and the agent’s own continued existence.